finos-labs/cafex/docs/cafex_ui/README.md

 ### Usage

-CAFE-UI provides a set of intuitive methods and classes to facilitate UI testing.
+CAFEX-UI provides a set of intuitive methods and classes to facilitate UI testing.
 Here's a basic example for web UI testing:

 ```python
 from cafex_ui import web_client_actions